Copa América 2021: Qualified for the quarterfinals; the crosses at the moment

-Even with some games pending Group stage, the Copa América 2021 is already sketching what would be the crosses in the Quarterfinal matches that will be played between July 2 and 3, and for which there are already 6 teams classified, leaving only 2 tickets available.
+Even with some pending matches of the Group stage, the Copa América 2021 is already sketching what would be the crosses in the Quarterfinal matches that will be played between July 2 and 3, and for which there are already 6 teams classified, remaining only 2 tickets available.

 With a new format, the America’s Cup 2021 presents a ‘benevolent’ system of competition in group stage, classifying 8 out of 10 teams, that is, eliminating only 1 national team in each sector.